S3-working-group/s3-practical-guide/src/introduction/domain.md

 A domain’s subdrivers include both:

 * key responsibilities that **follow directly** from its primary driver
-* constraints to autonomy and influence relating to the **organisations wider context**.
+* constraints to autonomy and influence relating to the **organization's wider context**.

-Some subdrivers may be explicitly stated as essential (necessary to attend to) by those delegating the domain.
+Some subdrivers may be explicitly stated as essential (necessary to attend to) by the delegator.
 These are called **key subdrivers**.

 ---